All About Fertilizer - Tips, Tricks, & Timing

 N: Nitrogen.
 This is the first number on the fertilizer bag.
 Nitrogen is required by plants for healthy, lush foliage.
 Nitrogen also plays a role in the plant’s ability to capture sunlight and turn it into energy.
 Without proper nitrogen levels in the soil plants grow slower and can become stunted.

-P: Phosphorous.
+P: Phosphorus.
 This is the second number on the fertilizer bag.
 Phosphorus has many roles in plant growth and health, but the key factors we notice the most are root health and flower production.
 Fertilizers with a higher middle number (phosphorus) will stimulate bud and flower production in the spring and summer.
-Proper levels of phosphorus also help plants fight off diseases and bug infestations because the plant overall is healthier and can withstand “infection”.
+Proper levels of phosphorus also help the plants fight off disease and bug infestations because the plant overall is healthier and can withstand “infection.”

 K: Potassium.
 The last number on the fertilizer bag.
 Potassium, like phosphorus, plays a key role in the root development of plants.
 Healthy roots allow plants to take in water and nutrients more efficiently.
 Potassium also helps “winterize” plants as they prepare for cool temperatures and dormancy.
 A lack of potassium can lead to poor roots, which can in turn lead to plants being more susceptible to root rot and other pathogens.